kokoalberti/personalwebsite/content/articles/2018-08-23-georeferencing-and-digitizing-old-maps-with-gdal/georeferencing-and-digitizing-old-maps-with-gdal.md

 Our georeferenced file is pretty much finished at this point and can be used efficiently in QGIS, Mapserver, or for any other type of processing with GDAL.

-While we could serve the map using Mapserver, I don't want to have to maintain a Mapserver instance somewhere, so instead prefer to make static tiles out of the file and host the tiles on Amazon S3.
-For this we need to chop the file into small tiles which can then be loaded in a map viewer like Leaflet.
-There is a GDAL utility called ``gdal2tiles.py`` that we can use, but that doesn't generate JPEG tiles and it's a little  difficult to tell what zoom level of tiles we should use.
-Instead, we can write a quick Python script ourselves to create the tiles in JPEG format and estimate some sensible defaults for the zoom levels we need to generate:
+To make a web map we could serve the map using Mapserver now, but I prefer to make static tiles from the file and host the tiles on Amazon S3.
+That way I can just upload them there and they'll always work without having to keep any servers running.

+For this to work we need to chop the file into small tiles which can then be loaded in a map viewer like Leaflet.
+There is a GDAL utility called ``gdal2tiles.py``, but that doesn't generate JPEG tiles (only PNG tiles, which can get quite large for imagery) and it's a little difficult to tell what zoom level of tiles we should use to match the extent and resolution of our file.

+Because there are some nice Python modules (mercantile, tilematrix) to help us with tile maths it's not too difficult to write a Python script ourselves to create the tiles in JPEG format and estimate some sensible defaults for the zoom levels:

     :::python
     """